SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/cloud-remote-access.html.md

 To configure remote devices, click **Add endpoint**.
 Follow the descriptions below for configuring the various kind of endpoints.

->**Info**: To be able to configure an endpoint, you need "Change" permission for "Remote access" and "Device control".
+>**Info**: To be able to configure an endpoint, you need "Admin" permission for "Remote access" and "Device control".
 To read data, a “Read” permission is sufficient.
 For more information on permissions, refer to [Administration > Managing permissions](/guides/users-guide/administration/#managing-permissions) in the User guide.

 #### Adding remote access endpoints via VNC